Summary and Keywords

 Numerous philosophical theories purport to justify a system of legal punishment.
 It is doubtful, however, that any of them successfully answer these three questions: Why punish?
-Who is to be punished?
-How much punishment is applied?
-Justifying punishment by appealing to consequences such as deterrence and incapacitation leads to difficulties with whom to punish and how much.
-Arguably, punishing an innocent person who is believed to be guilty could deter potential offenders, and a serious offense might be deterred with less punishment than a minor offense.
-Simple retributive theories that would justify punishment by appealing to the guilt of the offender don’t adequately answer the question of why the offender should be harmed in return for harm done.
-More-sophisticated retributive theories construe punishment as equalizing an unfair advantage taken by an offender.
+Whom to punish?
+How much to punish?
+Straightforward retributive theories, which justify punishment by looking back at the wrongful harm done by an offender, don’t adequately answer the question of why the offender should be harmed in return for harm done.
+More sophisticated retributive theories construe punishment as equalizing an unfair advantage taken by an offender.
 Such theories have difficulty with the question of how much to punish.
-Some philosophers see insurmountable problems either for strictly forward-looking theories that appeal to future consequences, or for strictly backward-looking theories that appeal to past guilt of an offender.
-The solution, then, could be a theory that is both forward looking and backward looking.
-The theory could appeal to future results—to provide a reason for punishing, but to look back at harm done by the offender to answer the question of whom to punish and how much.
-However, without a unifying rationale for taking these different approaches to these particular issues, such a theory would be ad hoc if not incoherent.
+Consent theories view offenders as willing punishment onto themselves by their voluntary acts.
+The various versions of this theory all fail to answer one or more of the three questions: why, whom, and how much.
+Rights forfeiture theories give a question-begging answer to the “why” question and don’t answer the question of how much.
+Consequentialist theories, which justify punishment by looking forward to results such as deterrence and incapacitation, have difficulties with whom to punish and how much.
+Arguably, punishing an innocent person who is believed to be guilty could deter potential offenders, and a serious offense might be deterred by a less severe punishment than a minor offense.
+Some philosophers see insurmountable problems for strictly backward-looking theories that appeal to guilt of the offender and for strictly forward-looking theories that appeal to future consequences.
+The solution, then, could be a theory that appeals to future results to provide a reason for punishing, but looks back at harm done by the offender to answer the question of whom to punish and how much.
+However, without a unifying rationale for taking these different approaches to these particular issues, such a mixed theory would be ad hoc if not incoherent.